aklinker1/publish-browser-extension/README.md

 ## Usage

-For documentation, see the help output from the CLI tool:
+For documentation, see the help output from the CLI tool.
+It includes everything you'll need: examples, flags, environment varialbes, etc.

 ```bash
 publish-extension --help